rdeepak2002/web-video-chat/README.md

 Now, we need to add the necessary connection code to our video chat page.

-This is what web-app/src/component/VideoChatPage/index.jsx looks like now: *refer to final code in this repo*
+This is what web-app/src/component/VideoChatPage/index.jsx looks like now: https://github.com/rdeepak2002/web-video-chat/blob/main/web-app/src/component/VideoChatPage/index.jsx

 Note for Chrome users:
 - If things do not work, try disabling "Anonymize local IPs exposed by WebRTC" in chrome://flags/